amejiarosario/amejiarosario.github.io/source/_posts/2016-01-09-how-to-build-scalable-apps.markdown

 {% img /images/scalabilty_matryoshka.png Guidelines to scale apps %}
 <small>(external image)</small>

 One of the most dreaded question is: 'Would that scale?'.
-The following twelve steps are a compilation of guidelines to ensure apps can scale up without significant changes and tooling.
-This is very suitable for cloud platforms and continuous deployment.
+The following are some guidelines to make scalable application in these 2016.
+Heroku people come with the [12 factor principles](http://12factor.net/) which is a good start.
+Also I'll expand on them and mention one of the most used tools in 2016 to achieve these principles.

 <!-- More -->

+# Twelve factor principle

+Twelve steps are a compilation of guidelines to ensure apps can scale up without significant changes and tooling.
+These are very suitable for cloud platforms and continuous deployment.
+Futhermore, these principles are language agnostic, so it will work everywhere.

 1. **One codebase per app, multiple deployments**
     * *DO*: One codebase to rule all deployment environments: production, staging, local and so on and differenciate them through config files (see #3).